 But when Obama's president, they sounded a lot more hawkish on reducing the debt and reducing the deficits.

-Anyway, 800 941 Sean is on number.
+Anyway, 800-941 Sean is on number.

-All right, so I told you Devin Nunes also, this is a big step here.
+All right, so I told you, Devin Nunes, also, this is a big step here.

-Uh he is now demanding that the FISA court turn over transcripts from hearings that were held to evaluate the FBI and Justice Department's application for the surveillance warrant.
+He is now demanding that the FISA court turn over transcripts from hearings that were held to evaluate the FBI and Justice Department's application for the surveillance warrant.

-I wonder at what point we're going to be able to see how deceptive the people wanting this warrant on an opposition party candidate were if the bulk of the argument or the bulk of the evidence they used before the Pfizer judge was actually the Clinton bought and paid for Russian dossier.
+I wonder at what point we're going to be able to see how deceptive the people wanting this warrant on an opposition party candidate were if the bulk of the argument or the bulk of the evidence they used before the FISA judge was actually the Clinton bought and paid for Russian dossier.

-Something also overlooked for the second time now in two days, a senior FBI official with connections to the Clinton email and Russia gate probes have announced their resignation.
+Something also overlooked, for the second time now in two days, a senior FBI official with connections to the Clinton email and Russia gate probes have announced their resignation.

-And in addition to working on the investigation into Clinton's handling of classified information, he also worked on the Russia gay probe.
+And in addition to working on the investigation into Clinton's handling of classified information, he also worked on the Russia Gay probe.

-And since 2009, he served as the assistant director for public affairs, which is a very influential job, which controlled all media access.
+And since 2009, he served as the Assistant Director for Public Affairs, which is a very influential job, which controlled all media access.

-He also served under former director Robert Mueller, who's now leading the special counsel.
+He also served under former Director Robert Mueller, who's now leading the special counsel.

-Well, that brings the number of FBI Justice Department officials who've either been fired, resigned, demoted, or dismissed after being involved in the Hillary email, Russia Gate investigations now to eight.
+Well, that brings the number of FBI Justice Department officials who've either been fired, resigned, demoted, or dismissed after being involved in the Hillary email Russia Gate investigations now to eight.

 You got McCabe, let's see, you got Bruce Orr demoted.